olesya-pl/iis-api/README.md

 * `clear-types` Deletes all types from database.
 * `migrate-legacy-types` Migrates types from NodeJS database.
 Drops all types and entities.
 * `migrate-legacy-entities` Migrates entities from NodeJS database.
+* `migrate-legacy-files` Migrates all Files from NodeJS database with blob content.
 * `fill-odysseus-types` Fills Odysseus ontology.
 Drops all types and entities.
 * `seed-contour-data` Seeds Contour enums from files.
 * `seed-odysseus-data` Seeds Odysseus enums from files.